-Easy Cornbread Casserole goes from prep to oven in just 5 minutes!
+Jiffy Corn Casserole goes from prep to oven in just 5 minutes!
 Enjoy a delicious combination of flavors and textures in one savory dish.
-This corn casserole recipe is SO easy to make with Jiffy corn bread mix!
+This easy cornbread casserole recipe is SO easy to make with Jiffy corn bread mix!

-All you need are a handful of ingredients to make this easy corn casserole!
+All you need are a handful of ingredients to make this easy cornbread casserole!
 Combine a couple of cans of kernels with butter, sour cream, eggs, and a box of Jiffy.

 While you’re here, take a look at my other tasty corn recipes including how to prepare whole cobs using a variety of methods!